rhagelstrom/BetterCombatEffects/README.md

 Default off: When on, adding an new spell effect that requires concentration will automatically remove the previous concentration effects if any exist.
 This can be toggled on/off in the options menu

+### Powers Parsing (Experimental)
+Will automatically parse Powers (NPC sheets and spells) and automatically setup up some effects using BCE codings.
+This is defaulted to off in the options menu.
+Spells that have already been added to a PC must be deleted and re-added to take advantage of this feature.

 ## Options Menu

 ---